jetstream-cloud/js2docs/docs/alloc/supplement.md

     * Any other milestones or achievements would also be welcomed in the progress report along with user or job counts if it's a science gateway resource.
 * After you have added that, you may submit the request.

 **Requests are typically reviewed within 1 to 2 business days.
-You'll receive notification from XSEDE Allocations on the status of your request once it has been reviewed by all service providers on the request.**
+You'll receive notification from ACCESS Allocations on the status of your request once it has been reviewed by all service providers on the request.**